-Different areas attract different demographics and you need to ensure that the property you invest in is not only appealing to people who are drawn to the area, but also functional and affordable.
+Different areas attract different demographics, and you need to ensure that the property you invest in is not only appealing to people who are drawn to the area, but also functional and affordable.
 Houses near schools and public transport links tend to attract the attention of families, so there’s not much use in purchasing a studio apartment in these kinds of areas.
 You should instead keep an eye out for homes with multiple bedrooms, bathrooms, large living spaces and a spacious backyard.
 If you are looking at purchasing a property near a university, you will want a large property with multiple rooms, but at a budget price.
 As you are likely to find yourself leasing to students, you don’t want to invest in anything too up-market.
-If you are looking at properties in a city center, close to offices and bars, you’re likely to be catering to a young, professional market.
-In this case, favor small properties (apartments or studios) with sleek design and as close a proximity to the city center as possible.
+If you are looking at properties in the city centre, close to offices and bars, you’re likely to be catering to a young, professional market.
+In this case, favour small properties (apartments or studios) with a sleek design and as proximity to the city centre as possible.
 By investing in the right type of property in the first place, you won’t have to carry out as much work or renovations and will have an easier job finding tenants.

 Choose Tenants Wisely

-Before anyone moves into a property, insist that they put a security deposit down.
-This can be stored safely and returned once their contract has expired.
-This sum will give you reassurance, as it can be used to pay for any damages or repairs that defaulting tenants may leave in their wake, or cover a month’s rent while you find a replacement tenant.
+Before anyone moves into a property, insist that they put a security deposit down which can be stored safely and returned once their contract has expired.
+This sum will reassure you, as it can be used to pay for any damages or repairs that defaulting tenants may leave in their wake, or cover a month’s rent while you find a replacement tenant.

 If The Worst Happens